zhiyangtang/VUG-for-TSPG/README.md

 We provide three datasets in the folder "Datasets/" for testing, D1 to D3.

-In addition, "Datasets/TestGraph.txt" is the example that appears in our paper.

 If you want to use other datasets, please copy them into "Datasets/".

 ## Generate Queries